sarukuku/retris/README.md

 When a PR is merged to master it's automatically deployed to https://reaktor-tetris-staging.herokuapp.com/.
 Master is deployed manually via Heroku to https://reaktor-retris-production.herokuapp.com/.
 To access the apps you'll need access.
 Joonas (@aki7) can help you with this.

+## Bug tracking

+Clientside bugtracking uses a free version of Bugsnag.
+Currently Joonas and Ákos has access to the collected data.
+Ask them to get access.

 ## Good to know

-When you're running `yarn dev` and you save a file in your editor it's automatically formatted with `prettier`.
+When you're running `yarn pretty` and you save a file in your editor it's automatically formatted with `prettier` to match the lint rules.
+Imports aren't organised automatically by `yarn pretty`.
+That you'll need to do on your own.

 ## Add custom translations